1. The Reckoning, by John Grisham. (Doubleday) A decorated World War II veteran shoots and kills a pastor inside a Mississippi church.

 2. Fire and Blood, by George R.R.
 Martin.
 (Bantam) Set 300 years before the events of “A Game of Thrones,” this is the first volume of the two-part history of the Targaryens in Westeros.

 3. Every Breath, by Nicholas Sparks.
 (Grand Central) Difficult choices surface when Hope Anderson and Tru Walls meet in a North Carolina seaside town.

 4. Where the Crawdads Sing, by Delia Owens.
 (Putnam) A woman who survived alone in the marsh becomes a murder suspect.

 5. Target: Alex Cross, by James Patterson.
 (Little, Brown) Alex Cross returns for the 26th book in the series bearing his name.

 8. Long Road to Mercy, by David Baldacci.
-(Grand Central) Atlee Pine, an FBI agent who is haunted by the childhood kidnapping of her twin sister, must choose between protecting her career or America’s democracy.
+(Grand Central) Atlee Pine, an FBI agent who is haunted by the childhood kidnapping of her twin sister, must choose between protecting her career and protecting democracy.